petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 At least you can put everything you have right now into version control, then start adding to the pipeline for everything that needs to be created after.

-## 'Trunk-based' development

-Experimentation is necessary,
-and this doesn't just mean scientific experiments.
-Trying out a different way of processing or visualizing data could lead to a more effective approach.

-Instead of deploying different versions of the code...

 ## Anti-patterns to avoid